frankymfv/english-conversation/everyday_topic_prompt.md

 # weather temperature
 # weather phenomenon
 # weather types
+# idoms
 ```
+- provide me some idoms about this topic

 - Main Ideas – What are the 2–4 main points you want to talk about?

-- Supporting Details – Relevance, Examples, reasons, Advantages,Comparison ,Disadvantages, Counterpoint stories to explain your points based on main ideas, each ideas must contain all criterias
+- Supporting Details – Relevance, Examples, reasons, Advantages, Comparison,Disadvantages, Counterpoint stories to explain your points based on main ideas, each ideas must contain all criterias

 ```
 # Relevance – Ensure that your supporting details directly relate to and strengthen your main ideas.
 # Reasoning – Explain why your examples or facts matter.
 Show the connection between your supporting detail and your main point.